narve/DV8.Html/README.md

 Lots of elements and attributes are implemented, and you can generate missing elements/attributes at run time by specifying element/attribute names.

+Writing out non-standard / non-safe HTML code is also supported.

 Various helper methods are available to make it easy to work with attributes and elements.